hpparvi/MuSCAT2_transit_pipeline/README.md

 ## Overview

+MuSCAT2 photometry pipeline calculates aperture photometry for a set of aperture sizes.
+The transit analysis pipeline

 1. Selects the optimal aperture sizes based on noise characteristics
 2. Carries out multicolour transit modelling using Gaussian processes (GPs) for systematics
+3. Creates plots for the light curves, systematics, and parameter posteriors (parameter-parameter joint plots and marginal posteriors)

 ## Requirements